EliasKassapis/CARSSS/README.md

 ```

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Stochastic Semantic Segmentation</a>:
+If you use this code for your research, please cite our paper <a href="https://openaccess.thecvf.com/content/ICCV2021/html/Kassapis_Calibrated_Adversarial_Refinement_for_Stochastic_Semantic_Segmentation_ICCV_2021_paper.html"> Calibrated Adversarial Refinement for Stochastic Semantic Segmentation</a>:

 ```
-@article{kassapis2020calibrated,
+@InProceedings{Kassapis_2021_ICCV,
-    title={{Calibrated Adversarial Refinement for Stochastic Semantic Segmentation}}, author={Kassapis, Elias and Dikov, Georgi and Gupta, Deepak K. and Nugteren, Cedric}, journal={arXiv preprint arXiv:2006.13144},
+    author    = {Kassapis, Elias and Dikov, Georgi and Gupta, Deepak K. and Nugteren, Cedric}, title     = {Calibrated Adversarial Refinement for Stochastic Semantic Segmentation}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, month     = {October},
-    year={2020}
+    year      = {2021},
+    pages     = {7057-7067}
 }
 ```